 Overall, these studies highlight the limitations of transformers in reasoning depth and computational power, showing that CoT-like approaches and recurrence can help mitigate these constraints.
 Our work explores the use of One-dimensional Cellular Automata (1dCA) as a framework to evaluate models' reasoning abilities.
 1dCA provides a flexible and controlled setting where the number of sequential steps required to solve a task can be precisely defined.
 Adjusting the complexity of state transition rules allows for varying task difficulty.

-\textbf{Looped Transformers} Another paper \citep{yang2024loopedtransformersbetterlearning} investigates whether looped transformers \citep{yang2024loopedtransformersbetterlearning} can emulate iterative learning algorithms, such as gradient descent, for data-fitting problems like linear regression.
-Their core finding is that looped transformers can achieve comparable performance to standard transformers with significantly fewer parameters by effectively replicating these iterative optimization steps.
+\paragraph{Looped Transformers} \citep{yang2024loopedtransformersbetterlearning} investigates whether looped transformers can emulate iterative learning algorithms, such as gradient descent, for data-fitting problems like linear regression.
+They show that looped transformers can achieve performance comparable to standard transformers with fewer parameters by replicating these iterative optimization steps.
 Our paper investigates how different architectures and training methods affect a model's ability to learn and perform multi-step reasoning and rule abstraction.
-The "iterations" in our study are interpreted as steps for applying a discovered rule or propagating a state, which is distinct from emulating optimization algorithms.
+The "iterations" in our study are interpreted as steps for applying a rule or propagating a state, which is distinct from emulating optimization algorithms.

-RELAY \citep{yu2025enhancingautoregressivechainofthoughtloopaligned} is a framework that aligns CoT steps with loop iterations and uses intermediate supervision during looped transformer training to generate high-quality reasoning chains for auto-regressive models.
-Their aim is to leverage the length generalization of looped transformers to improve auto-regressive models' handling of longer reasoning chains.
-In our paper, we study CoT as a training objective that provides direct reasoning supervision on intermediate states for multi-step state prediction on 1dCA.
+RELAY \citep{yu2025enhancingautoregressivechainofthoughtloopaligned} aligns CoT steps with loop iterations and uses intermediate supervision in looped transformer training to generate high-quality reasoning chains for auto-regressive models.
+It aims to leverage looped transformers' length generalization to improve the handling of longer reasoning chains by auto-regressive models.

+We study CoT as a training objective that provides direct reasoning supervision on intermediate states for multi-step state prediction on 1dCA.
 While both studies involve recurrence and CoT-like supervision, Yu et al.'s work focuses on a specific methodology for generating CoT for other models by aligning CoT steps with loops, whereas our work directly evaluates how training with or without intermediate supervision, as in O-O or GRPO, respectively, influences a model's core reasoning capabilities in a disentangled environment.

 In the "Illusion of Thinking" research \citep{shojaee2025illusionthinkingunderstandingstrengths} authors show that the models' performance decreases with the increased complexity of puzzle environments.
 For thinking models, however, this degradation is less dramatic.
-Which is consistent with our findings on \autoref{act_o-s}.
+This is consistent with our findings in \autoref{linegraphs} (a).